Post job

 Monitored customer preferences to determine focus of sales efforts and resolved customer complaints regarding sales and services.

-• While it may not be the most important skill, we found that many cashier duties rely on customer-service skills.
-This example from a cashier explains why: "cashiers must be courteous and friendly when helping customers."
-This resume example is just one of many ways cashiers are able to utilize customer-service skills: "received payment by cash, check, credit cards, or automatic debits, issued receipts or change due to customers. "
+Customer-service skills.
+Many cashier duties rely on customer-service skills. "cashiers must be courteous and friendly when helping customers.," so a cashier will need this skill often in their role.
+This resume example is just one of many ways cashier responsibilities rely on customer-service skills: "received payment by cash, check, credit cards, or automatic debits, issued receipts or change due to customers. "

-• See the full list of cashier skills.
+See the full list of cashier skills

 Cashier Resume